Ford CEO seeks to rally dealers as shares sink to new low

 Company executives also outlined plans to cut time from a customer ordering a vehicle to delivery from 82 days to 38 as well as plans for the launch of an enhanced customer appreciation program to reward Ford’s most loyal buyers.

-“His (Hackett’s) first slide was a McKinsey-type slide and I was like, ‘Oh great, this is going to be like a consulting session here,’ but I found him to be very genuine,” Pete DeLongchamps, senior vice president with Group 1 Automotive (GPI.N), told Reuters.
+“His (Hackett’s) first slide was a McKinsey-type slide and I was like, ‘Oh great, this is going to be like a consulting session here,’ but I found him to be very genuine,” Pete DeLongchamps, senior vice president with Group 1 Automotive, told Reuters.

 DeLongchamps, whose Houston-based company owns 17 Ford stores, saw Hackett speak on Tuesday night.